 - You should also consider which negative keywords will help you improve the relevancy and effectiveness of your ad campaigns.

-- Be sure to craft relevant and contextual ad copy and mobile-optimized landing page content to help guide users to the next step in conversion.
+- Craft relevant and contextual ad copy and mobile-optimized landing page content to guide users to the next step in conversion.

-When it comes to Google Voice Search and PPC ads, don’t be afraid to experiment a little bit to see what works and what doesn’t.
-Once you find a strategy that works for reaching more voice search users, you can then adjust your overall PPC ad strategy based on your results.
-While it might take some trial and error, accommodating a fast-growing technology will give you access to new and diverse groups of consumers that will only open new doors — and revenue opportunities — for your campaigns.
+When it comes to Google Voice Search and PPC ads, don’t be afraid to experiment.
+Once you find a strategy that reaches more voice search users, you can adjust your PPC ad strategy based on your results.
+It might take some trial and error.
+However, accommodating a fast-growing technology gives you access to new, diverse groups of consumers that will only open new doors — and revenue opportunities — for your campaigns.